dlt-hub/dlt/docs/website/docs/general-usage/data-enrichments/user_agent_device_data_enrichment.md

    :::info
    Please note that the same outcome can be achieved by using the transformer function.
-To do so, you need to add the transformer decorator at the top of the fetch_average_price function.
+To do so, you need to add the transformer decorator at the top of the `fetch_average_price` function.
-   For pipeline.run, you can use the following code:
+   For `pipeline.run`, you can use the following code:

    ```python
    # using fetch_average_price as a transformer function